 sudo dd if=/dev/zero of=/swapfile bs=1G count=8 status=progress

-Expected output — you will see progress during creation, then:
+Expected output — progress during creation, then a summary line:

 8589934592 bytes (8.6 GB, 8.0 GiB) copied, 12.4 s, 693 MB/s